line/armeria/native-image-config/README.md

 ## Step 2: Review the generated native image configuration files and update the build configuration

-Then, review the generate native image configuration files at `build/step-3-final-natiive-image-config` to ensure it doesn't contain any irrelevant entries.
+Then, review the generated native image configuration files at `build/step-3-final-native-image-config` to ensure it doesn't contain any irrelevant entries.
 You can remove such entries by updating the following places:

 - `processNativeImageTraces` task: